cdli-gh/annodoc/index.md

 Note that syntactic annotation is morphology-driven.
 If subordination is not marked in the morphological annotation, we resort to parataxis.
 Note that subordination morphemes may have gone unwritten (e.g., because of assimilation processes or deficiencies of the writing), but if (unambiguously) so, we expect them to be restored in the morphological annotation.

-TBC: Note that `acl` is also used for the syntactic relation between *mu* `year` and year name (typically a clause), also if subordination is not morphologically marked.
+In year names, `acl` should be used for the syntactic relation between *mu* "year" and the year name.
+Although this is often not morphologically marked, there are examples that use a nominalizer here:

+	# Jagersma, Chap.
+5 (46)
+	# ‘the year that Huhnure was destroyed’
+	# (BE 3/1:4 16; N; 21)
+	1	mu	mu	year	0	LOC
+	2	hu-ùh-nu-reki	hu.ùh.nu.re=Ø	Huhnure=ABS	3	ABS
+	3	ba-hulu-a	Ø-ba-hulu-Ø-'a	VP-MM-destroy-3N.S/DO-NOM	1	acl

+Example without morphological marking:

 ~~~ conllu
 1	iti	_	month	_	_	3	date	_	_